 In addition, Mr. Wohlfarth practices in the area of probate and estate administration, which includes preparing federal estate and state inheritance tax returns and assisting with all probate court requirements.
 Mr. Wohlfarth has also assisted clients with the preparation of federal and state income tax returns for individuals, trusts, and estates.

 Prior to entering private practice, Mr. Wohlfarth served as a law clerk for the Hon.
 Alan E. Highers in the Tennessee Court of Appeals from 2003 to 2005.
 Licensed to practice law in Tennessee since 2003 and a member of the Memphis and Tennessee Bar Associations, Mr. Wohlfarth later obtained his LL.M. degree in tax law from the University of Alabama.
 He was selected by Super Lawyers as a Rising Star in the fields of estate planning and probate.
-He was also recently selected by his peers for inclusion in The Best Lawyers in America 2020 in the field of Trusts and Estates for the second year.
+He was also recently selected by his peers for inclusion in The Best Lawyers in America 2021 in the fields of Tax Law and Trusts and Estates for the third year.